Thinkers360

 An experienced executive with demonstrated success in leading and guiding transformational change across both agencies and the overall federal government.
 Accomplished at leading financial management, risk management and internal controls for organizations up to 40,000 employees, and have exercised overall organizational leadership of nearly 200 persons while achieving broadly recognized organizational excellence.
 Demonstrated ability to collaborate with leaders and staff to develop goals that maximize stakeholder value, to set in place the necessary business and governance processes, and to initiate and maintain the necessary organizational change management.
 Co-author of books on enterprise risk management, Value Based Management, and organizatonal change management.
 Designed the ERM course content for George Washington University, and have taught ERM, financial management, strategic planning, managerial accounting, and business ethics as an adjunct professor.
 Former board of directors member of a $20B financial organization, and a frequent conference speaker on enterprise risk management and value-based management.

-Available For: Advising, Consulting, Speaking
+Available For: Advising, Consulting, Influencing, Speaking

 Travels From: Washington D.C.